kitao/pyxel/README.md

   Playback speed.
 1 is the fastest, and the larger the number, the slower the playback speed.
 At 120, the length of one note becomes 1 second.

 - `set(notes, tones, volumes, effects, speed)`<br>
-  Set notes, tones, volumes, and effects with a string.
-If the tones, volumes, and effects length are shorter than the notes, it is repeated from the beginning.
+  Set notes, tones, volumes, and effects using a string.
+If the length of tones, volumes, or effects are shorter than the notes, they will be repeated from the beginning.

 - `set_notes(notes)`<br>
-  Set the notes with a string made of 'CDEFGAB'+'#-'+'01234' or 'R'.
-Case-insensitive and whitespace is ignored.<br>
+  Set the notes using a string made of 'CDEFGAB'+'#-'+'01234' or 'R'.
+It is case-insensitive, and whitespace is ignored.<br>
   e.g. `pyxel.sounds[0].set_notes("G2B-2D3R RF3F3F3")`

 - `set_tones(tones)`<br>